na-na-hi/renget/archive/scalyvidya.md

 Ventuswill is often revered on /scaly/, so it's only fair that her game goes on here.
 But it's been released on more platforms now and you STILL can't marry her, goddamn it.

 ####Dragalia Lost
-!!! danger Approaching End of Life.
+!!! danger IT'S FUCKING DEAD
-	The developers are scheduled to end releasing content by July 2022, after which then the end-of-service schedule will be apparent.
-Gacha game ventured between Nintendo and Cygames, some of the dragons are popular around these parts and the game has a transformation powerup mechanic involving them.
-However the latter actually cuts into DPS significantly in practice and was mostly used to tank damage, and the game also needs to cater to vanilla waifufags to presumably keep the lights on and someone also gave the dragons some humanoid forms, further defeating the point.

-/scaly/ also has an alliance within the game.
+Dragalia...Lost.

 ####ARK
 One of the more known OPEN WORLD SURVIVAL CRAFTING (and formerly) EARLY ACCESS but with dinosaurs, of which some can be tamed.
 Also has a more fantasy-themed DLC.
+There is a good bit of infamy surrounding the game and its development (shit is very unoptimized and ridiculous in file size too), so take caution.

 ####Drakan
 A dragon rider game, with Arokh assisting the player in the air and sometimes ground.